riadhchtara/RCOS/README.md

 This my first operating system.
-It is a very improvement developped version of  Skelix by Xiaoming.
+It is a very improvement version of  Skelix by Xiaoming.

 It was tested and it work seccesfully on both BOCHS VIRTUAL PC and real computer.